 It’s okay to want a little space away from your significant other sometimes.
 After all, you never spent so much time together!
 A finished basement can afford extra space for some much-needed “me” time.

 Or, perhaps you want a less formal space so that you can save your living room for guests.
-Your basement can also become a great place to comfortably relax.
+Your basement can also become a great place to relax in comfort.

 You could even bring in a gentle fountain or salt lamp, and some soft music to enhance the peaceful vibe.